Tkko/Flutter_Pinput/README.md

   /// If unset, defaults to [ThemeData.brightness].
   final Brightness? keyboardAppearance;

-  /// {@macro flutter.widgets.editableText.inputFormatters}
+  /// See [TextField.inputFormatters]
   final List<TextInputFormatter>? inputFormatters;

-  /// {@macro flutter.widgets.editableText.keyboardType}
+  /// See [TextField.keyboardType]
   final TextInputType keyboardType;

-  /// Provide any symbol to obscure each [PinPut] field
+  /// Provide any symbol to obscure each [Pinput] pin
   /// Recommended ●
   final String obscuringCharacter;

-  final Widget? obscuringWidget;
+  /// IF [obscureText] is true typed text will be replaced with passed Widget final Widget? obscuringWidget;

-  final bool obscureText;
+  /// Whether hide typed pin or not final bool obscureText;

-  /// {@macro flutter.widgets.editableText.textCapitalization}
+  /// See [TextField.textCapitalization]
   final TextCapitalization textCapitalization;

   /// The type of action button to use for the keyboard.